test-kitchen/kitchen-docker/README.md

 ### devices

 Share a host device with the container.
 Host device must be an absolute path.

 Examples:

 ```
 devices: /dev/vboxdrv
 ```

-Examples:
 ```
 devices:
   - /dev/vboxdrv